robertdavidgraham/wc2/SPEC.md

     2

 The number of *bytes* in a file is simply the file size.
-However, this can't be calculated simply by running a function like `stat` to determine filesize, because the input may be piped in via *stdin*.
+However, this can't be calculated solely by running a function like `stat` to determine filesize, because the input may be piped in via `stdin`.
 Therefore, it must reflect the total number of bytes read from the input.

     $ echo -n "test" | wc -c